What can I do to protect myself and help prevent the spread of disease and bacteria?

 Engaging Dawson’s Australia Professional Disinfecting and Sanitising Service

 Dawson’s Australia ensures peace of mind, protecting your family, employees, colleagues and your clients.
 Our Disinfecting and Sanitiser Service is a simple and effective way to kill bacteria and protect surfaces.
 It eliminates odour-causing bacteria and inhibits mould and mildew.
 Our Surface Disinfectant and Sanitiser Spray will destroy bacteria on the treated surface.
-Allowing the product to dry will also coat the surface with a microscopic protective layer for continuous protection of up to 24 hours.
+Our sanitising product is listed in the Australian Register of Therapeutic Goods – ARTG #338686.
+Allowing the product to dry will also coat the surface with a microscopic protective layer for continuous protection of up to 30 days.
 It is ideal for use around children, pets and plants.

 Complete protection from people who care.

 How often should you have the disinfecting and sanitising done?

 This will vary for each situation, there are a lot of variables to take into consideration and some of these are; how much activity is at the premises, how often surfaces are touched such as door handles, etc. Some clients just have it done once, however the bacteria and pathogens will return, so we would recommend having the disinfecting and sanitising carried out at frequent intervals that suit your particular situation and budget to ensure peace of mind for all